afborchert/modula-m68k/README.md

 ## License

-We have an agreement with the ETH Zurich that the sources which have been derived from the M2M-compiler may be freely redistributed provided that
+We have an agreement with the ETH Zürich that the sources which have been derived from the M2M-compiler may be freely redistributed provided that